 Once the Remaining Oil Life hits a low percentage, a message that says “CHANGE ENGINE OIL SOON” will be displayed.

-- Turn the ignition to the first position.
+- Turn the ignition to “On“.
 Do not start the engine.

 - Press the accelerator pedal slowly all the way down 3 times within a 5 second interval.